nestorm001/TagView/README.md

     TagView tagView = new TagView(context);
     theViewGroupYouWantToAddTagView.addView(tagView);
 ```
 As you get your `TagView`, set it up and add whatever tag you like.
 All the number you set, like textSize, margin, padding, is a dp size.
+All these settings are optional.
 You know, I'm lazzzzy, all this attributes cannot be set in xml yet.
 ```Java
     tagView.textColor(Color.argb(0xff, 0xff, 0xff, 0xff))
            .backgroundColor(Color.argb(0xff, 0x7f, 0x7f, 0x7f))